 10) Begging the Question Fallacy

 A circular argument in which the conclusion includes invalid premises.
 The logically incoherent argument often arises where people have ingrained assumptions.
 These assumptions are often things that cannot be questioned.
-Consequently, they must be defended regardless of the other possibilities, or despite evidence against their deeply held belief.
+They must be defended regardless of the other possibilities or despite evidence against their deeply held belief.

 Our 10 Best Mind Hack Tools to Spot Logical Fallacies

 Learning how to spot these fallacies is a necessary skill in our world.
-We need to learn how to identify these tactics so we are persuaded by these mind control tactics.
+We need to know how to identify these tactics to be persuaded by these mind control tactics.
 We suggest reviewing this list from time to time.
 We also recommend a thorough understanding of Logical Reasoning and Logical Axioms.